mbaumer/us_hep_funding/docs/_states/CO.md

 [Back to top](#top)
 ## CO-07 -- Rep. Ed Perlmutter (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CO-07)
 ### Committees
-Ed Perlmutter is the #14 Republican on the House Committee on Science, Space, and Technology
+Ed Perlmutter is the #14 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```